Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 ## Craft

-Attempt to create a mundane item, or modify the innate affixes of a set of arms or armor.
+Attempt to create a mundane item, or modify the affixes of a set of arms or armor using exceptional craftsmanship.

 In order to use this downtime activity, you must have access to both the appropriate tools and raw materials.
 You can get these by using the Prepared for Anything system and rolling the Supplies die.
 Tools are not consumed, but raw materials are, whether you succeed or fail.

-In order to create or modify the innate affixes of a set of arms or armor, make an Expertise (Craftsmanship) skill check result: You may add or remove an innate affix from the set of arms or armor for every 5 points of your skill check result.
+If you want to add an affix to a set of arms or armor, make an Expertise (Craftsmanship) skill check, with a difficulty set by the rarity of the affix.
+If you succeed, add that affix to the item’s affixes.

-Like always, innate affixes must always be of common rarity.
+- **Common:** difficulty 10
+- **Advanced:** difficulty 15
+- **Exotic:** difficulty 20
+- **Prismatic:** difficulty 25

+If you succeed by 5 or more, immediately gain the benefit of this downtime activity again.

+Success or failure, you may remove any affixes from the arms or armor, letting you replace an affix with a new one to ensure that the gear point total remains less than or equal to your proficiency bonus plus 2.
+In addition, you may choose to immediately attune to the piece of gear you just crafted, replacing your attunement to an existing piece of gear of the same type if needed.

 Creating mundane items or structures other than arms and armor requires an Expertise (Craftsmanship) skill check, with the difficulty set by the table in the usual fashion.

 ## Disenchant

-Scrap a magic item completely, turning it back into essence crystals.
+Scrap an item completely, turning it back into essence crystals.

-Make an enchanting skill check.
-The item’s magic is permanently lost, and you recover essence crystals equal to:
+Choose a set of arms or armor, or a single trinket.
+The item is permanently destroyed, and you recover essence crystals equal to:

-**skill check result \* enchantment gear point total / 2**
+**skill check result \* gear point total / 2**

-As consumables do not cost essence crystals to create, they cannot be Disenchanted.
-Instead, recycle them in the Devise downtime activity.
+Treat the gear point total of any trinket consumed in this way as 1.

 ## Devise

 Create a small batch of consumable magic items for your party to use out of whatever you might have on hand, powered by their user’s own essence.
 These might be healing potions, a poison to coat your weapon with or a clever trap.

-Design a consumable by combining consumable affixes.
-The gear point total of consumables must be less than or equal to your proficiency bonus.
+Design a consumable by selecting one base effect and any number of modifying effects.

-Then, make an enchanting skill check.
+Make an Expertise (Anima), Expertise (Arcana), Expertise (Fontcraft) or Expertise (Tinkering) skill check.
 You create a number of copies of the consumable you designed equal to your skill check result divided by 5, rounded down.
 Additionally, you may spend any number of essence crystals after seeing the result of the enchanting skill check.
 Gain 1 additional copy of the consumable for every essence crystal consumed in this way.

-You may **recycle** existing consumables in this process.
-Add the total gear points of any consumables sacrificed in this way to your skill check result.

 ## Enchant

-Enchant an item by adding or modifying one of its magical affixes.
+Enchant an item, adding an affix to it by spending essence crystals.

-Select an affix.
-Successfully adding this affix to your gear, consumes 10 essence crystals per gear point of that affix (to a minimum of 0) are consumed, transformed into the magic of the enchantment (but not lost if you fail).
+Select an affix and a set of arms or armor.
+Successfully adding this affix to the gear consumes 10 essence crystals per gear point of that affix (to a minimum of 0) are consumed, transformed into the magic of the enchantment (but not lost if you fail).
 If the affix is prismatic, 30 essence crystals must be consumed instead.

-Make an enchanting skill check, dding a bonus of 5 times the danger level of the area you are resting in..
-If you succeed, add that affix to the item’s enchantment affixes.
+Make an Expertise (Anima), Expertise (Arcana), Expertise (Fontcraft) or Expertise (Tinkering) skill check, with a difficulty set by the rarity of the affix.
+Add a bonus of 5 times the current danger level of the area you are in to that skill check.
+If you succeed, add that affix to the item’s affixes.

+- **Common:** difficulty 10
+- **Advanced:** difficulty 15
+- **Exotic:** difficulty 20
+- **Prismatic:** difficulty 25

+If you succeed by 5 or more, immediately gain the benefit of this downtime activity again.

 If you have access to a relevant **source of knowledge,** you have advantage on this skill check.
 Each crafting skill uses a different source of knowledge: